gaearon/react-hot-loader/packages/react-proxy/README.md

 }

-// Opt-in to Webpack hot module replacement for the module module.hot.accept(); // Your tool should generate this
+// Opt-in to Webpack hot module replacement for the module module.hot.accept(); // Your tool should generate this to make this class hot-reloadable
 ```

 #### Browserify

 ???

+(Not now, but I want to bring it there!)

 ### Tests